Nepiki/Guides/Snatcher-(Sega-CD).md

 Get forced to leave Gibson's house

 This can be done right when you gain access to the house.
-Use the option `DO SOMETHINGS` accompanied by `PERSUADE` for a few times and she'll kick you out of the house.
+Use the option `DO SOMETHING` accompanied by `PERSUADE` for a few times and she'll kick you out of the house.

 ***